BlakeJerkins/dick-jump/README.md

-# Simple 2D Platformer Game
+# Dick Jump

-A fun, easy-to-play 2D platformer game built with Phaser and JavaScript.
-No installation required!
+A simple 2D platformer built with Phaser and a Node.js backend for global high scores.

 ## How to Play